Complete Guide For Solar Power Prince Edward Island 2019

 Production Efficiency: 1104kWh/kW/yr

-In terms of available natural resources and homeowner energy demand, Prince Edward Island is one of the best provinces in the country to install solar.
-This section briefly covers the amount of sunlight that PEI receives (solar irradiation) as well as energy demand from homeowners.
+In terms of geopgraphic factors that impact the decision to go solar, Prince Edward Island scores mid-range.
+This section briefly covers the amount of sunlight that PEI receives (solar irradiation) as well as average homeowner energy demand.

-Prince Edward Island has the second highest potential to produce solar energy in all of Canada, receiving more solar irradiation than most other provinces!
+Prince Edward Island has the seventh-highest potential to produce solar energy in all of Canada, receiving more solar irradiation than most other provinces!

 According to data from National Resources Canada, the average solar system in Prince Edward Island can produce 1104kWh of electricity per kW of solar panels per year.